zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/json/json.md

 # Oracle JSON

 ## Introduction
-JSON is a syntax for storing and exchanging data.In this lab you will be covering three main areas.
-The **Connect to SQL Developer** will setup the environment for JSON lab.
-The next topic is  **Insert and Update JSON Data** which uses standard database APIs to insert or update JSON data.
-Lastly, **Query JSON Documents using SQL** where you will see improvements in the simplicity of querying JSON documents using SQL.
+JSON is a syntax for storing and exchanging data.
+In this lab you will be covering three main areas.
+The Connect to SQL Developer will setup the environment for JSON lab.
+The Insert and Update JSON Data which will use standard database APIs to insert or update JSON data.
+Lastly, Query JSON Documents using SQL where you will see improvements in the simplicity of querying JSON documents using SQL.
 <!-- There are three main parts to this lab.
 - **Connect to SQL Developer** - you will setup the environment for JSON lab.
 In this lab, you will connect using Oracle SQL Developer.
 - **Insert and Update JSON Data** - You can use standard database APIs to insert or update JSON data.
 We can also work directly with JSON data contained in file-system files by creating an external table that exposes it to the database.
 You will add a row to our JSON table using insert query and then the Oracle SQL function `json_mergepatch` to update specific portions of a JSON document.